ContainerSolutions/pres-base/README.md

 This project is *heavily* based on [Peter Parente's revealjs](https://github.com/parente/dockerfiles/tree/master/revealjs).
 This differences are that this version has an updated Dockerfile which uses the NodeJS official image and removes a problematic VOLUME command.

-To display presentation author and/or their Twitter account next to the logo in the footer, add config.js in the following format to the presentation volume:
+To display presentation author and/or their Twitter account next to the logo in the footer, add config.js in the following format to the presentation volume.
+The logo, if present, will be automatically resized to be 50px height.

     var config = {
         author: "Container Solutions",
-        twitter: "containersoluti"
+        twitter: "containersoluti",
+        logo: "pres/logo.png"
     };